AnnikaGr/Greenchy/README.md

 |                |Description
 |----------------|-------------------------------
-|emissionsSource|`Retriew data from Climatiq API`
+|emissionsSource|`Retrieve data from Climatiq API`
 |firebaseModel|`Firebase connection for authentication and persistance`
 |main |`Initialize the app`
 |router|`Definition of routes for Vue Router`
 |utils|`Utility functions`

 - Model: Layer for storing data.
-It is responsible for handling the domain logic(real-world business rules) and communication with the database and network layers.
+It is responsible for handling the domain logic(real-world business rules).

 |                |Description
 |----------------|-------------------------------